muellerFrederic/muellerFrederic/README.md

 ### Welcome, I’m @muellerFrederic 👋:smile:
-#### I’m interested in :computer::robot::zap:
- - Software Engineering
- - Machine Learning
- - Fullstack Development
+I'm a Mechatronics Engineer living in Germany.

-#### I'm currently working on :hammer::wrench:
+I'm currently working at EMHS GmbH as a Development Engineer :computer::hammer:
- - A really cool python-package, I'll make it public soon :snake: